On the Ground

 For Bey, social reform cannot be divorced from critical economic reform.
 ‘Demand effective means of association which depend neither on Capital, nor any other form of representation.
 Reject the false trance of the Spectacular group – and also reject the lonely ineffectiveness of the embittered hermit.’

-For now, changemaker revolutionaries must focus on the main task of clearing away the fog – overcoming the illusions and trance that stand in the way of each and every one of us, claiming our birthright to place, purpose and privilege – to all that makes life worth living.
+For now, changemaker revolutionaries must focus on the main task of clearing away the fog – overcoming the illusions and trance that stand in the way of each and every one of us, claiming our birth-right to place, purpose and privilege to all that makes life worth living.

-Through willingness to move out of our comfort zone – meet new people, give and receive, the inbred historic and generational incline to ‘sloth’ – laziness, inertia, withdrawal, pessimism and apathy can be cured.
+Through willingness to move out of our comfort zone – meet new people, give and receive, overcome the inbred historic and generational incline toward ‘sloth’ – laziness, inertia, withdrawal, pessimism and apathy can be cured.
 Via efforts to ‘associate’ – to come together, to trust, to share, to care and to love, collectively we can and will reverse the hypnotism that causes us to believe, and thereby act as if ‘there is no world beyond capitalism’ – beyond some having while others have not even the basics to sustain life, liberty, security or an ounce of happiness.

 If and when we allow apathy to rule the roost, naturally, we continue to blindly consume – seeking always and forever to ‘fill the void’ created by returning each day to isolated little boxes and trying to be content with that little.

 Devoid of deep community associations capable of surrounding us with natural affection; emotional, physical and economic support and stimulation underpinned by a sense of place, purpose and promise – no one cares how we suffer the injustice of living in captivity – as beasts of burden, as slaves – our labour given over to profit those with economic privilege beyond decency.
-Pick your drug of choice – alcohol, prescription drugs, over indulgence in food, shopping, video games – whatever, the capitalist wins – breaks us and steals our birthright and inheritance.
+Pick your drug of choice – alcohol, prescription drugs, over indulgence in food, shopping, video games – whatever, the capitalist wins – breaks us and steals our birth-right and inheritance.

-Inarguably slave rebellions reach back far to antiquity.
+Inarguably slave rebellions reach back to antiquity.
 Many accounts have been lost entirely, while others remain etched into the very fabric of our culture, customs and constitutions.
-The story of the Israelite rebellion lead by the ousted would-be king, Moses, is but one of many representations of early revolutionary strategies and tactics to bring about socio-economic reform via acts of civil disobedience, boycotts and ultimately ‘walking off the job.’
+The story of the Israelite rebellion led by the ousted would-be king, Moses, is but one of many representations of early revolutionary strategies and tactics to bring about socio-economic reform via acts of civil disobedience, boycotts and ultimately ‘walking off the job.’

-The book of Exodus narrates the organisation of bands of unrelated clams and tribes into a 2 million-strong, well-educated legion of freedom fighters determined to throw off the shackles of slavery, and along with it, the deprivation of liberty that would be carried down to future generations.
+The book of Exodus narrates the organisation of bands of unrelated clans and tribes into a 2 million-strong, well-educated legion of freedom fighters determined to throw off the shackles of slavery, and along with it, the deprivation of liberty that would be carried down to future generations.
 Yet of course there were many others before and after Moses who led rebellions against enslavement.
 There has never been an era of recorded history devoid of uprisings against slavery and tyranny.